md-abdullah-al-maruf/Google-Drive-Private-Video-Downloader-Extension/README.md

 ### Installation
 1. Clone or download this repository.
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and go to 'Manage extensions' or navigate to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle in the top right).
 4. Click **Load unpacked**, then select this project’s folder.
 5. The “Drive Private Video Downloader” icon will appear in your toolbar.